The Gold To Housing Ratio As A Valuation Indicator

 By Daniel R. Amerman, CFA

 The Gold to Housing ratio is a quite useful measure for evaluating relative values between real estate and gold, and also has an interesting historical track record for identifying turning points in long-term gold price trends.
-In light of the surge in gold prices in 2016, and the continuing strength in housing – it is worthwhile revisiting this basic measure, because the results aren't at all what most people likely think they are.
+After the presidential election of 2016 and with the continuing strength in housing – it is worthwhile revisiting this basic measure, because the results aren't at all what most people likely think they are.

 The Gold to Housing ratio is a measure of relative value between gold and real estate.
 It is the number of ounces of gold required to purchase an average single family home in the United States.